Emitting vocal vibrations, rhetoric in residence, coast to coast, on the nation's leading radio talk program.

 The demoralization campaign.

-Because if they think that it's time to get out of there, they may start that hell they've been bombarded.
+Because if they think that it's time to get out of there, they may start.

-How come they're they're or even ignoring us in Afghanistan?
+How come they're even ignoring us in Afghanistan?

-Uh but m one of my first thoughts was that uh, you know, th this is this is this is a campaign that has been designed to demoralize everybody, including the troops, by people who claim they support them.
+But one of my first thoughts was that this is a campaign that has been designed to demoralize everybody, including the troops, by people who claim they support them.

-And so I my first thought was, well, what if it's working?
+And so my first thought was, well, what if it's working?

-What if this de I don't see him going A-WALL, I don't see him leaving, and every report I get from people I trust who've been over there do nothing but sing their praises.
+What if this, I don't see him going AWOL, I don't see him leaving, and every report I get from people I trust who've been over there do nothing but sing their praises.

 And then I got on to what you just said and what the caller said.